Healthy Banana Muffins with Walnuts

 These banana muffins, however, are not just any old vehicle for those overripe bananas I know are languishing on your kitchen counter right now.
 These are Ben’s Healthy Banana Nut Muffins: super soft, healthy, and stuffed to the brim with toasted walnuts—exactly how Ben came to love them during the three years I spent baking them for his study snacks.

-I also fully intend to keep baking Ben’s Healthy Banana Nut Muffins, even though he will be bringing them to the office, instead of to school.
+I also fully intend to keep baking Ben’s Healthy Banana Muffins, with walnuts, of course, even though he will be bringing them to the office, instead of to school.

 I also know that it will include Ben’s Healthy Banana Nut Muffins.
 The future is looking bright.
 And tasty.